 The Department of Defense deploys civilians alongside the US Military to provide crucial functions such as Senior Cultural Advisors, Logisticians, Contract Administrators, Public Affairs Specialists, and Engineers.
-There are many different roles, but a common thread unifies the Civilian Expeditionary Workforce (CEW): their investment in making the world a more secure and better place.
+There are many different roles, but a common thread unifies expeditionary civilians: their investment in making the world a more secure and better place.

 It takes more than military service members to protect America